0

 Online pharmacy sales of stress products for farm animals are an important development in the pharmaceutical industry.
 It enables us to offer farm animals greater well-being, which translates into better food production and a more ethical environment for these animals.
 Farmers can now offer their animals the support they need, while concentrating on their day-to-day work.
 Online pharmacies offer a safe and efficient service, enabling pet owners to quickly find the products they need for their stressed animals.

-Frequent handling, such as veterinary interventions, vaccinations, or separation of mothers and young, are major sources of stress.
-Similarly, transporting animals, especially over long distances or in unsuitable conditions, is associated with high levels of stress.
+Frequent handling, such as veterinary interventions, vaccinations, or the separation of mothers and young, are major sources of stress.
+Similarly, transporting animals, particularly over long distances or in unsuitable conditions, is associated with high levels of stress.

-Abrupt changes in diet or limited access to suitable nutritional resources cause metabolic imbalances, impacting on behavior and overall animal health.
+Abrupt changes in diet or limited access to suitable nutritional resources cause metabolic imbalances, impacting the behavior and overall health of animals.

 In social animals, disruptions to the hierarchical structure or conflicts within the group are stress factors.
 The introduction or removal of individuals from the herd can also disrupt social equilibrium.

-Chronic or poorly managed stress impacts on the physical health, productivity and behavioral well-being of farm animals.
+Chronic or poorly managed stress has an impact on the physical health, productivity and behavioral well-being of farm animals.

 Health and immunity